ProjectProRepo/Data-Mining-Projects/Twitter Sentiment Analysis/README.md

 ---

-👉 For the **complete industry-grade solution with code and explanation**, visit:  [ProjectPro: Twitter Sentiment Analysis Project](https://www.projectpro.io/project-use-case/ecommerce-product-reviews-ranking-sentiment-analysis)
+👉 For the **complete industry-grade solution with code and explanation**, visit:  [ProjectPro: Ecommerce product reviews - Pairwise ranking and sentiment analysis](https://www.projectpro.io/project-use-case/ecommerce-product-reviews-ranking-sentiment-analysis)